Multi-issue voting: Online approval voting: multiple candidates per round

-Perpetual multiwinner voting

-Bredereck, Fluschnik, and Kaczmarczyk study perpetual multiwinner voting: at each round, each voter votes for a single candidate.
-The goal is to elect a committee of a given size.
-In addition, the difference between the new committee and the previous committee should be bounded: in the conservative model the difference is bounded from above (two consecutive committees should have a slight symmetric difference), and in the revolutionary model the difference is bounded from below (two successive committees should have a sizeable symmetric difference).
-Both models are NP-hard, even for a constant number of agents.

 Combinatorial preferences

 One complication in multi-issue voting is that there may be dependencies between agents' preferences on different issues.
 For example, suppose the issues to be decided on are different kinds of food that may be given in a meal.
 Suppose the bread can be either black or white, and the main dish can be either hummus or tahini.
 An agent may want either black bread with hummus or white bread with tahini, but not the other way around.
 This problem is called non-separability.

 Eliciting non-separable preferences

 There are several approaches for eliciting voters' preferences when they are not separable: